min2ha/ukwa-site/content/target/4536/index.en.md

   "subject": "Nelson Mandela"
 }

-# Public and Commercial Services Union: Tribute to Nelson Mandela

 <p>A tribute to Nelson Mandela from the Public and Commercial Services Union, noting the support of predecessor unions for the Anti-Apartheid Movement and PCS's continuing affiliation with Action for South Africa.</p>